jgador/loggle/azure/README.md

 az bicep build --file azure/loggle.bicep --outfile azure/loggle.json
 ```

-This produces an Azure Resource Manager template (`loggle.json`) that you can distribute to consumers.
+This produces an Azure Resource Manager template (`loggle.json`) that you can distribute to consumers. **Prerequisites:** create (or select) the resource group up front and provision a public IP inside that group; the deployment only attaches to an existing IP and will not create one for you.
 The template exposes the following key parameters:

 | Parameter | Description | Default |
 |-----------|-------------|---------|